fabiosferra/DSCALE/README.md

 0. If you have already installed the downscaler please skip this, and go to (`1. get the data`).
 Otherwise, please setup/install downscaler code:
 	- a. clone DSCALE
 	- b. create virtual environment
-	- c. pip install -e .[dev,test] inside the cloned folder
+	- c. pip install -e .[dev,test] inside the cloned folder.
+Once installed, make sure you have the correct python and pandas versions.
+    - If not, do step d. `conda create -n dscale_py37 python=3.7 pandas=1.2.5 numpy=1.17.0 scipy=1.6.2`
+    - If you did step d instead of step c, you might need to install a few more packages, but you can do it as you run through errors.

 1. get the data
-    - a. download Regional IAMs data e.g. from https://data.ece.iiasa.ac.at/eu-climate-advisory-board/#/downloads; place in e.g. DSCALE\input_data\project_folder\snapshot_v1\...
-    - b.
-Make sure you have all input data (historical data etc.) required for the downscaling.
-Please note that some of the data are proprietary and cannot be made publicly available.
-If you have questions please contact sferra@iiasa.ac.at
-    - c. get region mapping file(s) placed in same project folder, e.g. DSCALE\input_data\project_folder\snapshot_v1\...
+    - you should find all the static data on Box at this adress: https://climateanalytics.box.com/s/za2sfizodsbn1ulj8paxdbzd368ogo5g, some of them are created using step0, but you can just use the ones already produced here.
+Copy all the files from Box to the repository, in the folder called input_data
+    - then, in the repository folder input_data, add the project folder, named after your project (during the training we used `REMIND_2025_for_testing`).
+You should find all the data needed here: https://climateanalytics.box.com/s/za2sfizodsbn1ulj8paxdbzd368ogo5g

 2. Run the downscaling for a given `project`.
-	- a. add a configuration (YAML) file, in your `project_folder`.
+	- a. add a configuration (YAML) file, in your `project_folder` (`REMIND_2025_for_testing`).
+You can also use the one that was already available on Box!

     This file specifies the list of models/regions/targats that you want to downscale and the downscaling steps that you want to run, like in the example below, e.g.:
        ```yaml
-            project_folder: "SIMPLE_hindcasting"
+            project_folder: "REMIND_2025_for_testing"
-            file_suffix: "2023_07_20"
+            file_suffix: "2025_12_12"
             n_jobs: 6
             step0: False
             model_folders: "snapshot_v1" # if a string, will split all dataframes contained in that folder by model